Towards Demystifying Representation Learning with Non-contrastive Self-supervision: Empirical Performance of DirectCopy

 Following BYOL~\citep{byol}, we use ResNet-50 as the backbone and a two-layer MLP as the projector.
-We use LARS~\citep{You2017} optimizer and trains the model for 100 epochs.
+We use LARS~\citep{You2017} optimizer and train the model for 100 epochs.
 See more detailed experiment settings in Appendix~\ref{sec:experiment_settings}.

 For fairness, we compare \ours to the gradient-based baseline which uses the same-sized linear predictor as ours.
-At 100-epoch, this baseline achieves 68.6 top-1 accuracy, which is already significantly higher than BYOL with two-layer predictors reported in the literature (e.g., \cite{chen2020exploring} reports 66.5 top-1 under 100-epoch training). \ours using normalized $F$ accumulated with EMA $\mu = 0.99$ on the correlation matrix, regularization parameter $\epsilon = 0.01$ achieves 68.8 under the same setting, better than this strong baseline.
-In contrast, DirectPred~\citep{tian2021understanding} achieves 68.5, slightly lower than the linear baseline.
+As shown in Table~\ref{tbl:imagenet}, at 100-epoch, this baseline achieves 68.6 top-1 accuracy, which is already significantly higher than BYOL with two-layer predictor reported in the literature (e.g., \citet{chen2020exploring} reported 66.5 top-1 under 100-epoch training). \ours using normalized $F$ with regularization parameter $\epsilon = 0.01$ achieves 68.8 under the same setting, better than this strong baseline.
+In contrast, DirectPred achieves 68.5, slightly lower than the BYOL baseline with linear predictor.